 Get high at The Bali Swing

-The Bali Swing has become an instagram phenomenon and the official one is a stone's throw from Ubud.
+The Bali Swing has become top of a lot of people’s things to do in Ubud habing become an instagram phenomenon.
+Whilst there are many copy-cats, the official one is a stone's throw from Ubud.
 The swing (well, actually swings as there are several of them) offer an incredible photographic opportunity and stunning views across the nearby river and valley.

 You can read about how to get to there, the cost and everything you'll need to know in our blog post about the Bali Swing.